angelromarco04/MyNotes/CS/OS/data/1_Intro.md

 - Has a predefined size and it is OS independent.
 - Can be written by third parties.
 - Loaded to memory by the BIOS.
-- Execution
-	1. BIOS tries to executes bootloaders in the disk in order.
+- BIOS tries to executes bootloaders in the disk in order.
-		1. Try to use MBR
+	1. Try to execute bootloader in MBR
-		2. If not
+	2. Try to execute the one in sector 0 of each partition in order:
+	3. If no bootloader is found, it prompts an error and stops.

-### UEFI
+### Bootloaders in UEFI

+- The bootloaders are EFI-like executables
+- All of them are stored in a special partition (EFI partition)

 ---
 ## Classification of the OS #TODO